thomasmost/gatsby-starter-superstack/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter
+  Gatsby's 'Superstack' Starter
 </h1>

-Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Kick off your project with this 'Superstack' boilerplate, with out-of-the-box support for TypeScript and Sass.
+This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React, with TSX replacing JavaScript and example Sass modules replacing inline styles.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._
+_Looking for something else?
+You may want to check out the [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start